New Orleans, Louisiana

 DAY 1: Sunday, March 4: Departure / Travel Day: Arrive New Orleans airport.
 Transfers to our luxury French Quarter accommodations at the legendary, Hotel Monteleone.
 Welcome cooking demo and Southern dinner party in the heart of the French Quarter at Arnaud's, the "grande dame" of Creole dining since 1918.
 Arnaud's offers the quintessential New Orleans dining experience – a perfect beginning to our week in the "The Crescent City."

 DAY 2: Monday, March 5: Breakfast together at the Ruby Slipper Cafe.
 Morning cemetery walking tour of Lafayette Cemetery #1, just off the French Quarter.
 Afternoon free.
 Dinner and music at Bacchanal, where food, wine and culture collude to create an exceptionally, unique evening in the Bywater District.
 Courtyard dining under the stars while listening to some of the best original jazz in New Orleans.
-Evening concludes with jazz at the world-renown Preservation Hall!
+For those up to it, our evening ends on Frenchman Street for jazz and dancing!

 DAY 3: Tuesday, March 6: Breakfast on own.
 Free morning to explore.
 Afternoon

 3-hour, hands-on "giving back" cooking class at Second Harvest.
 Working with Chef Amy and her crew to create authentic Creole and Cajun dishes to serve the community; a unique way to learn about Southern cuisine and impact the community at the same time!
-Evening custom "Cocktail Walking Tour."
-Dinner at Dickie Brennan's Tableau near Jackson Square.
+Dinner at Chef Amy's French Quarter home to prepare an enjoy a classic Southern Dinner Party.
 Visit to City Park and Morning Call to savor the BEST beignets in the city!
-For those up to it, our evening ends on Frenchman Street for jazz and dancing!

 DAY 5: Thursday, March 8: Breakfast on own.
 Free morning to explore.
 Exclusive, private dining room lunch at the legendary Commander's Palace Restaurant in the Garden District; always a must-stop on a New Orleans visit!
-Free evening to dine on own and enjoy the local flavor, and music.
+The afternoon is devoted to an unscripted, culinary entertainment experience in the Garden District with Crescent Culinary and Standing Room Only: a walking tour that takes us behind the scenes to a number of local restaurants.
+The remainder of the evening is yours to enjoy the local flavor, and music.

 DAY 6: Saturday, March 10: Departure / Travel Day.
 Breakfast on own.
 Free morning to relax, or shop, or eat, or visit or re-visit favorite spots.
 Afternoon transfers to the New Orleans airport for departures.